Last updated on May 23rd, 2023 at 03:28 pm

 What is a good AHI score on CPAP?

-If you use an oral appliance or Mandibular Advancement Device (MAD) for treating your OSA, you may need additional tests from your doctor for sleep clinic to understand the reason for changes in your AHI.
+If you use an oral appliance or Mandibular Advancement Device (MAD) for treating your OSA, you may need additional tests from your doctor or sleep clinic to understand the reason for changes in your AHI.

 Why is my CPAP AHI so high?